Apple Friands with Ricotta

 Instructions

-• Melt the 2 tablespoons butter then add the icing sugar, cinnamon, salt and lemon juice and then tip in the apple pieces.
+1. Melt the 2 tablespoons butter in a large saucepan then add the icing sugar, cinnamon, salt and lemon juice and tip in the apple pieces.

-• Mix the ground almonds with the flour, the rest of the icing sugar, ½ teaspoon cinnamon and salt together in a separate bowl.
+2. Mix the ground almonds with the flour, icing sugar, cinnamon, nutmeg and salt together in a separate bowl.

-• Fold the egg whites into the almonds along with the melted butter.
+4. Fold the egg whites into the almonds followed by the cooled melted butter.

-• Divide the batter between the friand moulds, then top with a spoonful of ricotta mixture.
-Finally add a few apples to the top of each one.
+5. Divide the batter between the friand moulds, then top with a spoonful of ricotta mixture.
+Finally add a few apple pieces to the top of each one.

 Notes